MadAppGang/react-selections/README.md

 ...
 ```

-As you see you can render anyting inside the container, it will recognize selections inside and pass them special props.
+As you see you can render anything inside the container, it will recognize selections inside and pass them special props.

+...